 Personal Stories of Inequity

-The #MeToo movement and stories has inspired people to share stories of and has brought new awareness to just how rampant sexual assault is.
+The #MeToo movement and stories have inspired people to share stories of and has brought new awareness to just how rampant sexual assault is.
 Research shows that hearing how someone is impacted by sensitive issues or something we aren’t aware of or understand is powerful in helping those seemingly unaffected or those who aren’t aware of the issues at hand become aware, compassionate, empathetic and/or use their privilege to help make positive change.
 It is in this spirit that we invited 4 individuals to engage in #storypower by sharing their stories of inequity and/or lack of inclusion at the Better Man Conference last month for a panel entitled, Sharing Our Truths: Intersectional Stories and Perspectives.

 In this week's blog, we share Part 1 of the panel discussion.
 Our host, Sumayyah Emeh-Edu, Gender Leadership Group's Diversity and Inclusion Strategist invites special guest, Carin Taylor, Head of Diversity, Inclusion and Innovation at Genentech to tell her personal story of inequity and inclusion: